 “Please do.”
 Her lips barely moved, the words slipping out in monosyllables.

-“A couple months ago I became engaged.
+“A couple of months ago I became engaged.
 That was my first mistake.”
 He set the bottle down and clasped his hands together.
 “Then I told my mother.”

 “What’s wrong with telling your mom?
 That’s usually the first person you call to announce good news.”
 Kim picked up her bubbling flute.
 “I gather you’re not engaged any longer.”